[HISTORY: Adopted by the Town Council of the Town of Agawam 5-8-2020 by Ord. No. TOR-2020-2. Amendments noted where applicable.]

-- The Code Enforcement Officer, Inspector of Buildings, Director of the Board of Health, Health Inspector, Police Chief, Fire Chief and/or their designated agents.
+- The Inspector of Buildings, Director of Public Health, the Sanitarian, Police Chief, Fire Chief and/or their designated agents.

 - The process by which a property placed as a security for a real estate loan is prepared for sale to satisfy the debt if the borrower defaults.

 - An agent located within 20 driving miles' distance of the property in question.